laurindo/fight-covid/README.md

 ## Fight COVID - React App
 Application created with React.
-We are using [https://covid19api.com/](https://covid19api.com/) to get real data about COVID19 infomrations.
+We are using [https://covid19api.com/](https://covid19api.com/) to get real data about COVID19 informations.

 ##### Let's start - First of all - check you environment: